pfusik/st2vbxe/README.md

 Cross-assemble with [xasm](https://github.com/pfusik/xasm).

-If you want to view the above formats (plus three hundred others) on a more popular platform such as Windows, Android, macOS or Linux, try my other project called [RECOIL](http://recoil.sourceforge.net/).
+If you want to view the above formats (plus four hundred others) on a more popular platform such as Windows, Android, macOS or Linux, try my other project called [RECOIL](http://recoil.sourceforge.net/).